-When you obtain an attorney to represent your interests after being charged with a DUI, several things will happen at the same time.
+When you obtain a Pennsylvania DUI attorney to represent you after being charged with a DUI, several things will happen at the same time.
 Your attorney will:

-- Represent your interests with Pennsylvania Department of Transportation to regain your driving privileges
+- Represent your interests with the Pennsylvania Department of Transportation to regain your driving privileges

 - Challenge the evidence or procedures to obtain dropped charges